 Weeping Walls

 I had worked hard to make the house desirable to buyers, believing rituals like turning all the mug handles due-north would bring an offer.
 I polished every surface.
 I fluffed the toss pillows into an inviting cascade.
 Fresh baked cookies and perfectly rolled towels disguised my sagging hopes from house hunters.
 But as summer dragged into winter, and dozens of couples tracked through the foyer, there were no bids.
-Down I drifted, feeling hopeless, and helpless.

-But in the middle of that long winter, I was surprised to find my mind preoccupied with hope.
-I had just finished my first metals class, and I felt empowered.
-Surrounded by strong, independent women, I learned to handle an acetylene torch, power tools, and volatile chemicals.
-I drove home from class in a black ice storm.
-Car accidents littered the highway, trucks were jackknifed across lanes, but I remained calm as I considered a new future as a metalsmith.
-When I arrived safely at the house, I stood in the empty living room and examined the ring I had made with my own hands.
-The house crackled as ice pelted the windows.
-I slipped the ring onto my finger.
-For the first time in months, I allowed a smile.
-I told myself, "You got this."
+But in the middle of that long winter, I completed my first metals class.
+For weeks I had been surrounded by strong, independent women, and I learned to handle an acetylene torch, power tools, and volatile chemicals.
+I drove home from that class in a black ice storm – Car accidents littered the highway, trucks were jackknifed across lanes, but I remained calm as I considered a new life as a metalsmith.

 And that's when I noticed it.

-Somehow, the ice storm had caused the entire roof to begin leaking.
+The ice storm had caused the roof to begin leaking.
 I climbed around the balcony in the freezing rain, searching with a flashlight and not the faintest idea what I was looking for.
 I panicked.
 The water was going to ruin the interior of the house.
 I would have to remove it from the market, mired for months in insurance paperwork and prolonged, costly repairs.
 Worse, I would be indefinitely moored to this moldering albatross.
-For all my furious plotting, polishing and pointing of mug handles, there was nothing I could do now.
+For all my furious plotting, polishing, and pointing of mug handles, there was nothing I could do now.
 I was going down with this ship.

 Theresa,